czech-radio/openmedia/README.md

 ## Errors

 There is a validation process of both input and output files.
 It can occasionally produces error.
-The file will mark CORRUPT in filname (TODO).
+The file will be marked `_MALFORMED` in filename.